Skip to main content

 .ToElement(schemaProvider);

-var bundleResult = bundleSchema.Validate(bundleElement, settings, new ValidationState());
+var bundleResult = bundleSchema.Validate(bundleElement, settings);

 // Validate each entry resource individually